nayowl/school_district_analysis/README.md

 ## 3 Results

 To replace reading and math score for 9th grader students in Thomas High School to NaN,  .loc method will be used.
-Figure 1 will show us the code in jupyter notebook to replace the code while Figure 2 will show us the result after the replacement.
+Figure 1 will demonstrates the code in jupyter notebook to replace the code while Figure 2 demonstrates the result after the replacement.

 ![Figure 1 Code to Replace Nan](https://user-images.githubusercontent.com/88597187/133878454-de8035f6-fdaa-4d9a-89f0-9f78678ade8d.png)